bitrise-io/devcenter/_articles/reviews/expose.md

             - webhook_url: ...
             - message: "Release Notes: $MY_RELEASE_NOTE"

-## Copy an environment variable to another key
+## Copying an environment variable to another key

-If you want to expose the value of an environment variable to be accessible through another environment variable key, you can simply expose the value with a new key.
+If you want to expose the value of an env var to be accessible through another env var key, you can simply expose the value with a new key.
 For example, if you want to copy the value of the `BITRISE_BUILD_NUMBER` environment variable and make it available under the environment variable key `MY_BUILD_NUMBER`, you just have to read the current value and expose it under the new key.

-To modify the first example here, which exposed a fix value:
+* To modify the first example here, which exposed a fix value:

       envman add --key MY_RELEASE_NOTE --value "This is the release note"

-simply reference/read the value of the other environment variable in the `envman add ...` command.
+  You can simply reference/read the value of the other environment variable in the `envman add ...` command.

-To expose the value of `BITRISE_BUILD_NUMBER` under the key `MY_BUILD_NUMBER`:
+* To expose the value of `BITRISE_BUILD_NUMBER` under the key `MY_BUILD_NUMBER`:

       envman add --key MY_BUILD_NUMBER --value "${BITRISE_BUILD_NUMBER}"

-After this, subsequent steps can get the value of `BITRISE_BUILD_NUMBER` from the `MY_BUILD_NUMBER` environment variable.

-_Note: if you change the value of_ `_BITRISE_BUILD_NUMBER_` _after this, the value of_ `_MY_BUILD_NUMBER_` _won't be modified, that will still hold the original value!_
+After this, subsequent steps can get the value of `BITRISE_BUILD_NUMBER` from the `MY_BUILD_NUMBER` env var.
+If you change the value of `BITRISE_BUILD_NUMBER` after this, the value of `MY_BUILD_NUMBER` won't be modified, it will still hold the original value!

 ## Overwrite an Environment Variable if another one is set